 - Apartments Vs. Villas: apartments typically provide higher rental yields than townhouses or villas, due to Dubai’s highly transient, mid-income population.
 Expats usually look to rent apartments as they are just starting to build their careers.
 Apartments are also more centrally located, so they can also serve as great holiday homes.

-- Ready vs. off-plan properties: In reference to figure 1 below, there is a huge gap between ready and off-plan properties transactions, with ready properties taking the lead as investors are inclined towards less risky investments.
+- Ready vs. off-plan properties: In reference to figure 1 below, there is a huge gap between ready and off-plan properties transactions, with ready properties taking the lead as investors are inclined toward less risky investments.

 - Smaller-sized apartments vs. larger apartments: based on our reports, studios and 1-bedroom apartments performed better than larger units.
 In particular, studios and 1BDR apartments with established infrastructure in affordable communities, close to essential amenities are a high priority for investors.
 Besides, smaller units are sold faster and offer better value since the majority of Dubai’s population can afford to purchase these units.